Ottoman Zeila: Arrival of the Ottomans

 However In 1576, Sarsa Dengel, Menas' successor would lead the Abyssinians and defeat an Adalite army at the Battle of Webi River where he captured and executed the Adal Sultan along with some of the Adal's nobility thereby permanently damaging Adal as a military power.
 The Ottoman Empire, under the command of Özdemir Pasha, captured the port city of Zeila from the weakened Adalites in 1559.
 After failed reconciliation attempts between Sarsa Dengal and the Bahr Negus, he then marched north to Tigray where he dealt the Ottomans and their Medri Bahri allies a crushing defeat at the Battle of Addi Qarro, killing Ottoman Commander Ahmad Pasha along with the rebellious Bahr Negus Yeshaq.
+Dengel then marched on Debarwa and seized the city, finding it defenceless and destroying its mosque.
+Hizir Pasha then took office in 1579 and reinforced his army recruiting 300 musketeers, 100 horsemen, extra ammunitions and 200 soldiers from Bayram Bey’s forces in Yemen.
+Hizir Pasha defeated the Ethiopian army near Massawa and Arkiko.
+He inflicted another defeat against the Ethiopian army near Debarwa and seized Tigray.
+Mustafa Pasha succeeded him in 1582 and later defeated the army of Daharagat.
 The Emperor Sarsa Dengal would make peace with the Ottomans in 1589 ending the Ottoman–Ethiopian war.

 Following the establishment of Ottoman rule, Zeila became an important Ottoman port city under Özdemir Pasha's governorship.
 The strategic position of the city allowed the Ottomans to monitor and control trade routes along the Red Sea and the Gulf of Aden.
 This consolidation of power enabled the Ottomans to project influence deeper into the Horn of Africa and resist Portuguese incursions into the region.
 The Ottoman presence in Zeila significantly influenced the city's development as a regional trade hub, connecting the Arabian Peninsula, Africa, and the Indian Ocean.
 However, the city's fortunes declined in the later centuries with the waning of Ottoman influence in the region.
 The French historian, Amelie Chekroun, points out that the port of Zeila on the African shore of the Gulf was coveted by the powers on both shores and regularly came under the control of Harar or Awsa as Ottoman sources suggest that during the second half of the 16th century it was under the control of Habesh Eyalet for a few years.
 According to the chronicles of Awsa, the governor of Zeila, Garad Lado', built the walls surrounding the town to prevent raids in 1572-1577 whilst the Sultan Muhammed ibn Nasir was in conflict with Sarsa Dengel.
-Italian scholar, Enrico Cerulli, notes that although Zeila was subjected to governors nominated by the Imam of Aussa due to de-facto autonomy from usually backing up the Imam's rivals.
+Italian scholar, Enrico Cerulli, notes that although Zeila was subjected to governors nominated by the Imam of Aussa which enjoyed de-facto autonomy from usually backing up the Imam's rivals.